Kevin Wood (guitarist): Malfunkshun (1980–1988)

 In 1980 Kevin co-founded Malfunkshun with his youngest brother and lead singer Andrew Wood and drummer Regan Hagar.
 In 1986 the band contributed two tracks on the compilation Deep Six released by the Seattle-based record label C/Z Records.
-In addition to Malfunkshun, Deep Six also featured tracks from Green River, Soundgarden, The Melvins, and Skin Yard.
+In addition to Malfunkshun, Deep Six also featured tracks from Green River, Soundgarden, the Melvins, and Skin Yard.
 Based on exposure from Deep Six's release, Malfunkshun began opening live shows for Soundgarden, Skin Yard, and the U-Men.

-However, the band broke up in 1988 when Andrew Wood left Malfunkshun to start Mother Love Bone, which after Andrew's death in 1990, enlisted Eddie Vedder as the new lead singer and renamed themselves Pearl Jam.

 During their time together in Malfunkshun, Kevin, Andrew, and Regan, had recorded many eight-track studio demos, but never released a proper album.
 In 1995, Kevin and Regan worked with Stone Gossard to release a collection of these recordings, known as Return to Olympus, on Gossard's Loosegroove record label.

 The Fire Ants (1991–1992)

-In 1991 Kevin Wood formed The Fire Ants with his brother Brian Wood as lead singer, former Nirvana member Chad Channing on drums, and Dan McDonald on bass.
-After signing with Seattle label Dekema Records, the band recorded demo tracks with engineer Marty Jourard, who was previously known for playing keyboards for the American new wave band The Motels.
+In 1991 Kevin Wood formed the Fire Ants with his brother Brian Wood as lead singer, former Nirvana member Chad Channing on drums, and Dan McDonald on bass.
+After signing with Seattle label Dekema Records, the band recorded demo tracks with engineer Marty Jourard, who was previously known for playing keyboards for the American new wave band the Motels.

 After the demo sessions, the band entered Reciprocal Recording studio with producer Jack Endino, who is commonly known as the godfather of grunge for his work on seminal albums from bands like Nirvana, Mudhoney, and Soundgarden.
 These sessions reunited Endino and Chad Channing in the studio where they had previously recorded Nirvana's ‘Bleach’ together.
 Endino was assisted during the recordings by engineer Phil Ek who later went on to produce albums for Band of Horses, Fleet Foxes, and Mudhoney.

-The resulting release ‘Stripped’ was a 6-track EP that included lead single ‘Bodies by the Side of the Road’, as well as ‘Mine, His, Alive’, ‘100 Wives’, ‘Waiting on your love’, ‘Powerhead’ and ‘The Letter Says (demo track)’.
+The resulting release Stripped was a 6-track EP.
 In 2015, Dekema Records worked with Jack Endino to remaster Stripped's six original tracks and add nine unreleased tracks from the demo sessions with Jourard.
-The expanded album was released under the name 'Stripped (Deluxe Edition)'.
+The expanded album was released under the name Stripped (Deluxe Edition).

 Devilhead (1992–1996)

-In 1992, following the break-up of The Fire Ants, Kevin Wood co-founded his new band Devilhead, working again with his brother Brian as lead singer.
-While the Wood brothers were the only permanent members of the band, contributors included Dan McDonald, formerly of The Fire Ants, and bassist John Waterman and guitarist John McBain, both from the band Hater.
+In 1992, following the break-up of the Fire Ants, Kevin Wood co-founded his new band Devilhead, working again with his brother Brian as lead singer.
+While the Wood brothers were the only permanent members of the band, contributors included Dan McDonald, formerly of the Fire Ants, and bassist John Waterman and guitarist John McBain, both from the band Hater.
 Devilhead released two albums, 'Your Ice Cream's Dirty' in 1994 and 'Pest Control' in 1996, on Stone Gossard's Loosegrove record label.